isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 Support for inclusion proofs can also allow for the use of herd privacy, where data about a specific user is contained within a much larger hash of data, which can be widely published without danger.
 This puts all the agency for data revelation in an individual user’s hand, and does it without any need to “phone home”, meaning that not even the original publisher of the data would know when that data were being checked.

-To ensure that inclusion proofs can be extended to herd privacy, a specification must:
+To ensure that inclusion proofs can be extended to herd privacy, a specification MUST:

 1. Use a branching structure for data storage such as a Merkle Tree where hashes can be further hashed together at high levels in a well-known, regularized way.
 2. Allow for the publication of top-level or high-level hashes.